zhenjiao/openlocTest/loc/fr/articles/resource-group-authenticate-service-principal.md

         PS C:\> $subscription = Get-AzureSubscription | where { $_.IsCurrent }

-     If you created the role assignment in a subscription other than the currently selected subscription, you can specify the **SubscriptoinId** ou **SubscriptionName** parameters to retrive a different subscription.
+     If you created the role assignment in a subscription other than the currently selected subscription, you can specify the **SubscriptoinId** or **SubscriptionName** parameters to retrive a different subscription.

 5. Create a new **PSCredential** object which contains your credentials by running the **Get-Credential** command.